Interdisciplinary Researcher

 Mindfulness Teacher

-In my research, I combine psychology, molecular biology, and neuroscience in the research of mind-body techniques such as mindfulness and yoga, and their effects on mental and physical health.
+In my research, I combine psychology, molecular biology, and neuroscience to provide a more comprehensive understanding of the relationship between psychological interventions, stress, and mental health.

-After completing a master’s programme in psychology at University of Zagreb (Croatia), I obtained two PhDs: one by Coventry University (UK) in 2018 and another by Donders Institute for Brain, Cognition and Behaviour, Radboud University (Netherlands) in 2020.
+After completing a master’s programme in psychology at the University of Zagreb (Croatia), I obtained a dual PhD in Psychology and Behavioural Sciences from Coventry University (UK) and Donders Institute for Brain, Cognition and Behaviour, Radboud University (Netherlands) in 2020.

-In 2021, I was awarded a prestigious Marie Sklodowska-Curie Actions Individual Fellowship to continue my research in psychoneuroimmunology of mindfulness at the University of Amsterdam for a period of two years.
+In 2021, I was awarded a prestigious Marie Sklodowska-Curie Actions Individual Fellowship to continue my research on the psychoneuroimmunology of mindfulness at the University of Amsterdam for a period of two years.

-In 2023, I won a Varela Grant by the Mind & Life Institute to fund my line of research at the University of Amsterdam for the next two years.
+In 2023, I was awarded a Varela Grant by the Mind & Life Institute to fund my line of research at the University of Amsterdam for the next two years.
 You can learn more about my current and past research by clicking here.